-Out of the 80 prospects we contacted using this template, 60% of people opened the emails, 8.8% clicked on the links included in the email body, and 17.5% people responded.
+Out of the 80 prospects, we contacted using this template, 60% of people opened the emails, 8.8% clicked on the links included in the email body, and 17.5% people responded.

 2. Live chat sales pitch example

-Live chat doesn’t always factor in within the traditional mix of channels to deliver a sales pitch.
+Live chat doesn’t always factor in the traditional mix of channels to deliver a sales pitch.
 But why not exploit live chat for sales if it works?
 You can create amazing sales campaigns on live chat and absolutely kill it.
 That’s exactly what push notifications and text messages are doing anyways when you employ these channels to attract people to your website.

 Executed well, sales through live chat can be the most effective campaigns for your brand.
 It’s real-time, contextual, and might not take multiple touches to make a sale.
 In fact, live chat has the shortest sales cycle compared to emails and phones.
-Live chat also offers instant high-touch interactions when required, so that you can control a sales interaction from prolonging indefinitely.
+Live chat software for business also offers instant high-touch interactions when required, so that you can control a sales interaction from prolonging indefinitely.

 For example, if somebody clicks on a “Download” button of an ebook, you can trigger a message that asks them to schedule a demo with your sales team.
-As such, you can map a user behavior to an intent and display relevant campaigns to convert them easily as leads.
+As such, you can map a user behavior to intent and display relevant campaigns to convert them easily as leads.

 3. Pitch deck sales pitch example